 Arrange transport for yourself

 Your need for transport will depend on the distance you will have to travel to your new home.
-Doubtless you would prefer to pack your transport with the most valuable small items from your home, and this includes pets.
+Doubtless you would prefer to pack your transport with the most valuable small items from your home, including any pets.

 Try to aim to travel in relative comfort, particularly if you’re travelling long distances with loved ones.
-You don’t want to be squashed up against cardboard boxes as you drive miles across country.
-This will put you and every else in a mood when you arrive at your new home.
+You don’t want to be squashed up against cardboard boxes as you drive miles across the country.

-Little details like these will help to make moving day a time of mindfulness.
+Little details like these will help to make moving day a relaxing and joyous time.

 Give yourself plenty of time to declutter too.
 Many people are averse to getting rid of stuff.
 It’s a personal journey that needs time and space to be fully effective.

-Garage sales of unwanted items and placing ads in local papers and websites will bring in some cash to your budget.
+Garage sales of unwanted items and placing ads in local papers and websites could bring in some extra cash to your budget.
 Every little bit will count towards a better moving experience.